Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 ## Aulette Huddleborne
 [[monsters:Aulette Huddleborne]] is a proud human bard performing in the Hungry Kraken.
 Using the [[Disguise Self]] spell, she makes herself look like Madame Laurent, dealing in shady business and trying to hurt her reputation.
 She's a competitor, jealous of her success.

+She has been following the player under disguise and saw that they're working with Moreau.

 [:monsters/aulette-huddleborne:]